agkozak/78curves/README.md

 ## Curves Included

-Two basic curves you will need are:
+Two basic curves you may need:

 * [Inverse RIAA](Inverse_RIAA.csv) - for flattening out any RIAA curve imposed by your preamp
 * [RIAA](RIAA.csv) - included just in case you need it